BilQCT/ClassicalLambda/README.md

 There are several polytopes involved in our analysis.
 Many of them, such as $\text{NS}$, $\Lambda_2$, and $\text{MP}$, can be described using the framework of [simplicial distributions](https://quantum-journal.org/papers/q-2023-05-22-1009/).
 From the simplicial point of view, measurement scenarios are encoded as topological spaces using combinatorial objects known as simplicial sets.
 The script [twodim.jl](./lib/twodim.jl) is dedicated to tools for working with the two-dimensional simplicial sets that are used here.
 (A more comprehensive repository can be found at [SimpDist](https://github.com/okaygit/SimpDist).)

+For a simplicial scenario $(X,N\mathbb{Z}_d)$ we have that the set of simplicial outcome maps $r:X\to N\mathbb{Z}_d$ are determined by the $2$-skeleton.
+These outcome maps can be computed in GAP which can then in turn be converted into deterministic vertices.
+The latter can be used as an input to compute the facets of the corresponding Bell polytope.
+This is implemented in the script [bell.jl](./lib/bell.jl).

 ### Double description method

 For highly degenerate polytopes the DD method (see e.g., [Fukuda-Prodon, 1995](https://link.springer.com/chapter/10.1007/3-540-61576-8_77)) is an effective tool for description conversion of a polyhedral cone from its $H$-representation to its $V$-representation, or vice versa.
-Our Julia implementation of the DD algorithm can be found in [doubledescription.jl](./lib/doubledescription.jl).
+Our notebook [ClassicalLambda.ipynb](./ClassicalLambda.ipynb) gives a walkthrough of how we use the main proposition of the DD method to obtain vertices of a polytope $\overline{\text{MP}}$.
+Functions needed for this implementation can be found in [doubledescription.jl](./lib/doubledescription.jl).

 ### Symmetries